- Postgraduate Certificate Specific Learning Difficulties / Dyslexia

 What you'll learn

-As a full-time student, you’ll complete two modules that develop the skills needed to build a learning profile and teach specialist lessons in the first trimester.
+Throughout the year, you'll complete two modules that explore key theories in relation to dyslexia and enable you to apply your theoretical understanding in a practical context.
+You also develop the skills needed to build a learning profile and teach specialist lessons.

 This course includes or offers the following modules.
 Please check the programme document (below the main image on this page) for more information.